LiliMeng/Multimodal_DLRM_Sequential/README.md

 # Multimodal_DLRM_Sequential

+## MovieLens 25M Sequential recommendation, what's to predict?
+In the context of the MovieLens sequential prediction problem, what you're predicting could be framed in one of two ways:

+1. **Next Movie to Watch**: This scenario is often used when the goal is to predict the next movie that a user will interact with based on their past watching behavior.
+The model tries to understand the user's viewing patterns and suggests the next movie they are likely to watch.

+2. **Next Movie to Rate**: This scenario is more aligned with the actual dataset structure of MovieLens, where users explicitly rate movies.
+Here, the goal is to predict which movie a user will rate next based on their previous ratings.
+This could involve predicting the next interaction where a user leaves a rating, which implicitly assumes the user has watched the movie.

+### Which is More Applicable?

+- **For MovieLens**: Typically, the data represents users rating movies, so the prediction is often framed as "which movie will the user rate next?"
+This is because the dataset records explicit feedback (ratings), not just views.
+However, rating a movie usually implies that the user has watched it, so predicting the next movie to rate can indirectly be seen as predicting the next movie to watch.

+### Summary

+- **Prediction Focus**: For the MovieLens dataset, the typical prediction task is about the next movie to **rate**, as the dataset primarily consists of user ratings.
+However, this is often interpreted as predicting the next movie the user will **watch**, since users usually rate movies after watching them.
+- **Modeling**: The task remains a sequence prediction problem where the model is trained to predict the next movie ID based on the sequence of previously rated movies.
+The actual "target" is the movie ID that corresponds to the user's next rating.

+This prediction can then be used in recommendation systems to suggest movies that the user might enjoy next based on their historical interactions.

 ## Baselines of MovieLens 25M as sequential prediction
 the MovieLens 25M dataset can be used in sequential recommendation problems.
 Sequential recommendation focuses on predicting the next item (e.g., movie) a user is likely to interact with, based on their previous interactions.
 This is particularly relevant for tasks like session-based recommendations or modeling user behavior over time.